rui-min/InventoryTracking/README.md

 # Feature
 **Filtering based on fields/inventory count/tags/other metadata**.
 Please see API section "get" methods for more information.
 Note both id & name are unique for each row of the database table.

+# Attention
+This instruction is written based on Windows OS.
+Not sure whether other OSs can proceed smoothly.

 # Preparation before running
 * Get an IDE: Any IDE that can code Java, obtain Maven and Spring Framework plugins is accpetable.
 I use IntelliJ Ultimate: https://www.jetbrains.com/idea/download/
 * Get and Configure MySQL database: application.properties & pom.xml are configured with MySQL.
 Download server and workbench from: https://dev.mysql.com/downloads/. **Attention**: open the application.properties file under "/src/main/resources/" and make sure lines 3-5 conform with your local MySQL's configuration (localhost port, username, password).
 You can change the lines or change your local MySQL settings (do NOT change the "/tracking" part in line 3 if you want to follow below step).